Common Cook Islands Trust Funding Errors

 Retirement accounts cannot be transferred to Cook Islands trusts.
 IRAs, 401(k)s, and other qualified retirement accounts cannot have trusts as legal owners under IRS rules governing these accounts.
 The accounts must be owned by individuals, not trusts.

-For clients with substantial IRA balances seeking additional protection beyond state exemptions, some states allow self-settled domestic asset protection trusts as IRA beneficiaries, though this planning is complex and state-specific.
+For settlors with substantial IRA balances seeking additional protection beyond state exemptions, some states allow self-settled domestic asset protection trusts as IRA beneficiaries, though this planning is complex and state-specific.
 Offshore trusts are not appropriate solutions for retirement account protection in any scenario.

-Focus Cook Islands trust funding on non-retirement assets—brokerage accounts, bank accounts, LLC interests, and business holdings where transfers don’t trigger tax consequences.
-Accept that retirement accounts require different protection strategies than offshore trusts provide.
+Cook Islands trust funding should focus on non-retirement assets—brokerage accounts, bank accounts, LLC interests, and business holdings—where transfers do not trigger tax consequences.
+Retirement accounts require different protection strategies than offshore trusts provide.

 Transferring Homestead Real Estate Directly